stgordillo/google_data_analytics_case_study/Analysis.md

 # In-Depth Analysis
 ## Explanation

 Here I'll answer the questions that were asked during the parts of the analysis.
-You can find the questions and queries used to answer them in [Queries] (main/Queries.sql)
+You can find the questions and queries used to answer them in [Queries.sql](https://github.com/stgordillo/google_data_analytics_case_study/blob/6040507f1254c64e0194036fa619314db4deb6c2/Queries.sql)

 **1. How many users are unique for each dataset?**